 top of page

-TEXTILE HERITAGE, FABRIC & DESIGN TOUR
+TEXTILE & DESIGN TOUR

-23 January - 09 February 2026: NZ$12,650 / A$12,100 / US$7,850 per person (twin-share)
+• Per Person Price: NZ$12,650 / A$12,100 / US$7,850 per person (twin-share) - What's Included?

-NZ$4,600 / A$4,450 / US$2,950 per person
+• Single Supplement: NZ$4,600 / A$4,450 / US$2,950 per person

 Allindiapermit_Textile Heritage[3].jpg